 Hadrian wrote back:

 I don’t want to be a Florus, Stroll about among the taverns, Lurk about among the cook-shops, And endure the round fat insects.

-After Hadrian was able to restore order across the frontier and managed to established peaceful relations with the Sarmatian tribes, he moved west along the Danube frontier where he would remain to review his troops throughout the spring and into the early summer of AD 118.
+After Hadrian restored order across the frontier and established peaceful relations with the Sarmatian tribes, he moved west along the Danube frontier, where he would remain to review his troops throughout the spring and into the early summer of AD 118.